jimbrig/KaaS/Slipbox/The Ultimate Guide to an Effective Weekly Review.md

 ---

-The weekly review is also not the best place to do work.
-This is your time to plan, refocus yourself, and ensure the accuracy of your system – don’t pollute that time with doing work!
+==The weekly review is also not the best place to do work.
+This is your time to plan, refocus yourself, and ensure the accuracy of your system – don’t pollute that time with doing work!==

-Obviously this is a best e!ort suggestion as there are times you will need to do something in the middle of your review.
+==Obviously this is a best effort suggestion as there are times you will need to do something in the middle of your review.
 But the truth is that your brain likely doesn’t handle planning and acting in the same mode of thinking very well.
-I know mine doesn’t.
+I know mine doesn’t.==

-When I start my weekly review, I need to make sure I’m out of any inboxes that could distract me unless I’m ready to process them.
+==When I start my weekly review, I need to make sure I’m out of any inboxes that could distract me unless I’m ready to process them.
 Why?
 Inboxes are the place where work shows up.
-If I’m drawn into a new shiny piece of information to deal with when I’ve decided to be reviewing, I’ve just broken my focus on the task at hand and it’s going to take me a while to get back on track.
+If I’m drawn into a new shiny piece of information to deal with when I’ve decided to be reviewing, I’ve just broken my focus on the task at hand and it’s going to take me a while to get back on track.==

-When I’m able to to shut o! all the distractions and possibly change my environment by going to a co!ee shop or park to do the review, it enables me to enter the administrative mode of thinking I require to make my regular review work.
+When I’m able to to shut out all the distractions and possibly change my environment by going to a coffee shop or park to do the review, it enables me to enter the administrative mode of thinking I require to make my regular review work.

 ---